Den-moroz/SpinSphere-Game/Readme.md

 - **MediaPlayer:** Incorporates the Android MediaPlayer class to manage background music, enhancing the overall gaming atmosphere.
 <hr>

+- **Jetpack Compose:** The game is built using Jetpack Compose for modern Android UI development.
 - **WebView:** Utilizes the Android WebView component to seamlessly integrate web content, allowing features like displaying external web pages within the app.
-- **Material3 Components:** Integrates Material3 components, such as Buttons and Icons, to achieve a modern and consistent visual design.
+- **Material3 Components:** Integrates Material3 components, such as Buttons and Icons.
 - **Custom Composable Components:** Utilizes custom Composable components in Jetpack Compose for building a flexible and reusable UI.

 <hr>